Frank-Pechar/js-fav-movie-list/README.md

 # JavaScript Project
 ## Desription of App Functionality, Features, and Methods

-Javascript project I complete from Udemy Course - Javascript - The Complete Guide 2023 by Maximilian Schwarzmuller.
+Javascript project I completed from Udemy - Javascript - The Complete Guide 2023 by Maximilian Schwarzmuller.
 After coding this project I added some minor changes and added extensive commenting for educational purposes.

 App can be run from: https://frank-pechar-js-fav-movie-list.netlify.app/